 - 1 bay leaf

-- 2 cups chicken stock plus more if needed
+- 2 cups chicken broth plus more if needed

 - 1 cup short-grain rice such as Calasparra, Arborio or Calrose